dlops-io/model-training/README.md

 ## Prerequisites
 * Have Docker installed
 * Cloned this repository to your local machine with a terminal up and running
-* Check that your Docker is running with the following command

-`docker run hello-world`

-### Install Docker
-Install `Docker Desktop`

-#### Ensure Docker Memory
-- To make sure we can run multiple container go to Docker>Preferences>Resources and in "Memory" make sure you have selected > 4GB

-### Install VSCode
-Follow the [instructions](https://code.visualstudio.com/download) for your operating system.
-If you already have a preferred text editor, skip this step.

 ## Setup Environments
 In this tutorial we will setup a container to manage packaging python code for training and creating jobs on Vertex AI (AI Platform) to run training tasks.